 - Can a sponsor pay more for more positive coverage?

-Our criteria for publishing sponsored content is the same that we apply to everything we do: It has to add value.
-If we don't think that a particular piece of video or written content will inform or entertain you, our audience, we don't publish it.
-DPReview editors have the final veto over all sponsored content outlined here, so if it is labeled as 'Supported by ...' or 'In partnership with ...' you know that it is still created and edited in-house.
+Our criteria for publishing sponsored content are the same that we apply to everything we do: The content has to add value, and it has to meet our normal editorial standards.
+If we don't think that a particular article or video will inform or entertain you, we don't publish it.
+DPReview editors have the final veto over all sponsored content outlined here, and if it is labeled as 'Supported by ...' or 'In partnership with ...' you know that it was still created by our dedicated editorial staff.